neondatabase/website/content/docs/guides/read-replica-guide.md

 Regardless of the application, the steps for creating, configuring, and connecting to a read replica are the same.
 You can create one or more read replicas for any branch in your Neon project and can configure the vCPU and memory allocated to each.
 Neon's _Autoscaling_ and _Auto-suspend_ features are also supported, providing you with control over compute usage.

 <Admonition type="note">
-Neon supports managing read replicas programmatically using the Neon API, which is covered toward the end of this guide.
+Neon supports managing read replicas programmatically using the Neon API.
+See [Manage read replicas using the Neon API](#manage-read-replicas-using-the-neon-api).
 </Admonition>

 ## Prerequisites